 Descriptive statistics for ATDH scale scores are provided in Table 3.
-The descriptive statistics are based on scores from first-time ATDH candidates who tested in 2024.
+The descriptive statistics are similarly based on the 522 ATDH administrations that took place during the ATDH testing window that spanned from September 1 through October 31, 2021.
 As noted previously, ATDH scale scores can range from 200 to 500.

 Table 3

-Descriptive Statistics for ATDH Scale Scores: First Attempts (2024)
+Descriptive Statistics for ATDH Scale Scores: 2021

-(865 administrations)
+(522 administrations)